Sole proprietorship in Germany: what it is and how to start one

 Useful tips for getting underway

-1. Register your business promptly – ideally, shortly after you begin trading.
+1. Register your business promptly – ideally, right when you begin trading.

 2. Keep all receipts carefully and digitise them wherever possible.